 (c) on a location where a student is present under the auspices of the University;

-2.4 wrongful or inappropriate use of University Computing and Communication Facilities as outlined under the ICT Acceptable Use Policy.
+2.4 wrongful or inappropriate use of University Computing and Communication Facilities as outlined under Information Communication Technology Acceptable Use Policy.

 2.5 wrongful or inappropriate use of University Library Facilities as outlined under the

 2.6 without lawful excuse, disobeying or failing to comply with any Regulatory Provision;

 2.7 without lawful excuse, disobeying any lawful instruction of an officer or employee of the University, including failing to leave any building or part of a building when directed to do so;